RicoJia/Omnid_Project/README.md

 2. Hit plan to see the plan
 3. Hit plan and execute to execute the plan
     - The simulator will return fail only if the action request from Moveit! is preempted.
     This is because Moveit! checks the proximity between the plan and the actual robot TF.
+Also it checks if the controller takes too long to execute a path. see `move_group/trajectory_execution/execution_duration_monitoring`